Integration

 2. Run npm install and npm run build

-Server runs on port 3100 by default.
-See the README for Docker and environment configuration options.
+See the README for environment configuration options.

 FAQ